mercadopago/sdk-js/docs/bricks/payment-supertoken.md

-# Payment Brick - Supertoken Flow Documentation
+# Payment Brick - Fast Payments Flow Documentation

-The Payment Brick Supertoken Flow is designed for authenticated users who have existing payment methods saved in their Mercado Pago account.
+The Payment Brick Fast Payments Flow is designed for authenticated users who have existing payment methods saved in their Mercado Pago account.
 This flow provides a streamlined payment experience by leveraging the user's authentication token.

 ---